Breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 We work closely with clinical stakeholders including the Association of Breast Surgery (ABS), British Association of Aesthetic Plastic Surgeons (BAAPS) and the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).

-The Breast and Cosmetic Implant Registry (BCIR) was launched by NHS Digital in October 2016 to capture the details of all breast implant procedures undertaken in England by both the NHS and independent healthcare providers.
+The Breast and Cosmetic Implant Registry (BCIR) was launched by NHS Digital in October 2016 to capture the details of breast implant procedures undertaken in England, Scotland and Northern Ireland.
+Both the NHS and independent healthcare providers can submit data to the registry.

 The registry aims to provide the data needed to detect any early safety signals in relation to an implant and provide a mechanism for managing patients in the event of an implant recall.
 This will further aid the MHRA in its role of monitoring the safety of breast implants for patients.